 Translating norms into societal expectations

 In Europe and Central Asia, social norms and expectations around gender follow the global norms, with women shouldering the vast majority of domestic work and care work, and men in the role of breadwinner and head of household.
-According to the Organisation for Economic Co-operation and Development (OECD), women on average across the ECA region allocate five hours a day to unpaid care work, compared with two hours a day for men.
-Some of these national ratios skew heavily towards women shouldering this burden, such as in Tajikistan, where as of 2020, women contributed 7.5 hours a day to unpaid care work, in stark contrast to less than one hour a day for men.
+According to the Organisation for Economic Co-operation and Development (OECD), women on average across the ECA region allocate almost five hours a day to unpaid care work, compared with two hours a day for men.
+Some of these national ratios skew heavily towards women shouldering this burden, such as in Tajikistan, where as of 2019, women contributed 7.5 hours a day to unpaid care work, in stark contrast to less than one hour a day for men.
 In Belarus, Kazakhstan, Moldova, and Kyrgyzstan, averages show women contributing approximately double the amount of time as men on a daily basis.

-Many factors – including health, finances, education, social protections, and more – contribute to the compounded challenges women face when exercising their right to political participation, and explain the lack of political empowerment among women and girls.
-Women who seek to enter politics, whether at the local or the national level, must overcome traditional gender norms, limited access to resources, and discrimination and harassment that comes from being a woman in the public eye.
+Many factors – including health, economics, education, social protections, and more – contribute to the compounded challenges women face when exercising their right to political participation, and explain the lack of political empowerment among women and girls.
+Women who seek to enter politics, whether on the local or the national level, must overcome traditional gender norms, limited access to resources, and discrimination and harassment that comes from being a woman in the public eye.
 Compounded by media coverage that often reinforces these harmful practices, women in politics face double standards, trivialization of achievements, sexism, and stereotypes of lesser competence, professionalism, and leadership potential than their men counterparts, as well as higher scrutiny and judgment based on their appearance, personal lives, and family choices.
 Men are more likely to be portrayed as strong, decisive, and competent, while women may be depicted as emotional, weak, or lacking leadership qualities, thus undermining their credibility and effectiveness.
-In Armenia and Kazakhstan, for instance, one in two people believe or strongly believe that men make better political leaders than women, while in Kyrgyzstan and Tajikistan this share reaches more than 70 percent, with respectively 39.1 percent and 42.5 percent of people strongly agreeing with the assumption that women are less fit for politics than men.
+In Armenia and Kazakhstan, for instance, one in two people believe that men make better political leaders than women, while in Kyrgyzstan and Tajikistan this share reaches a combined more than 70 percent, with 39.1 percent and 42.5 percent of people strongly agreeing with the assumption that women are less fit for politics than men.

 Risks and barriers to challenging gender norms